From walking along the Chipping Steps to visiting Chavenage House, these are the best things to do in Tetbury in the south Cotswolds!

 These log houses were built in the 1980s and they perfectly blend into the nature surrounding them.
 The eight luxury log cabins are set amongst 130 acres of private nature reserve where you can see kingsfishers, swans, and even otters.
 Oh, and each cabin comes with its own steaming hot tub too to make it even more magical.

 While we were at Log House Holidays we hired some paddleboards and went for a paddle on the lake.
 I can’t tell you how peaceful and relaxing it was.
 If you really want to immerse yourself in nature and get away from it all, then this is the place for you.
+For me, this is easily one of the top things to do near Tetbury.

 Explore the Cotswold Sculpture Park